HarryHills3588/harry_hills_portfolio/content/projects/HPC.md

 ## Data Collection at Scale

 We sourced over **1,600 openly licensed textbooks** from the University of Minnesota’s *Open Textbook Library*.
-To build a **clean, structured dataset**, we engineered a two-stage pipeline:
+To build a **structured ledger**, we engineered a two-stage pipeline:

 1. **API Crawling & Scraping** – Extracted metadata (title, author, subject, ratings) and content links using Python’s `requests`, `xmltodict`, and `BeautifulSoup`.
 2. **Content Acquisition** – Parsed PDFs into raw text with `pypdf`, applying quality control filters to remove incomplete or invalid files.